Refined coal: Australia

-The producer of densified coal in Australia is a company based in Melbourne, Victoria called Environmental Clean Technologies Limited (ECT Limited) The company is publicly traded and listed on the Australian Stock Exchange (ASX).
-The company was listed in 2005 with the primary purpose of commercialising the Coldry Process coal-upgrading methodology first developed in the Chemical Laboratory of Melbourne University by Dr B. A. John in the 1980s.
-The name of the process derived from the Calleja Group, which acquired the technology in 1994 and developed the technology to pilot demonstration at Maddingley Mine, Bacchus Marsh, Victoria in 2004 before licensing the technology to ECT Limited for further commercialisation in 2005.
+The Coldry Process coal-upgrading methodology was first developed in the Chemical Laboratory of Melbourne University by Dr B. A. John in the 1980s.
+The technology was sold in 1994 and developed to pilot demonstration at Maddingley Mine, Bacchus Marsh, Victoria, before being licensed for further commercialisation in 2005.

 The State of Victoria contains approximately 25% of the world's known reserves of brown coal (lignite).
 This coal is also amongst the world's 'wettest' coal, with a typical moisture content of 60 per cent water by weight.
 High moisture content makes Victorian brown coal an inefficient fuel source and is the primary reason why the Hazelwood power station in the Latrobe Valley is regarded as the world's dirtiest coal-fired power station.
 The Coldry Process uses low-pressure mechanical shear to create a natural exothermic reaction within the coal that then naturally expels 80 per cent of the moisture content.
 Expelled moisture is then captured and recovered as distilled water.
 Victorian brown coal transformed by the Coldry Process has a raised thermal content of 5874 kcal/kg, which is comparable to most export-grade Australian black coal.

 The advantage of the Coldry Process is its ability to allow power generators to switch to a blend of raw as mined brown coal and Coldry pellets to achieve lower emissions in existing inefficient boilers, or achieve substantially less emissions by introducing black coal boilers and using 100 per cent Coldry refined coal pellets as a black coal equivalent.
 The Coldry Process provides the added advantage of creating new revenue streams for power generators through the production of a product that can be exported to other countries as a replacement for black coal.
 Unlike other refined coal processes, the Coldry Process is a commercial methodology that does not require subsidy.